zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Open Issue

-<p align="justify">One open issue is how to unload a loaded model.</p>
+<p align="justify">The one and only open issue is how to unload a loaded
+model.
+Memory is locked after loading a model independend if the workflow with the node is open or closed.</p>

 # Do-Do

 Improvement of the documentation.

 The open issue that I did not found a way to unload a loaded model makes much more test runs necessary.

 The algorithm I found works well for the moment.
-Some approaches before that not.
+Some approaches I tried before not.
+This has to be tested if this approach works all the time.

+Dependencies while installation have to be checked to prevent the error message from the last section.
+In the past I solved this problem for my other programs.

 # References